wasn-eu/CubeCell_Getting_Started/README.md

 # CubeCell Configurator

-Download the CubeCell Configurator from here (Configurator directory).
+Download the CubeCell Configurator from here [download](https://github.com/raystream/CubeCell_Getting_Started/raw/master/Configurator/CubeCell_Configurator.exe).

 - Select your COM Port and click connect.
 - Type in your Keys and DutyCycle (in ms).